Corvidae: Disease

 Corvids are reservoirs (carriers) for the West Nile virus in the United States.
 They are infected by mosquitoes (the vectors), primarily of the Culex species.
 Crows and ravens are quickly killed by this disease, so their deaths are an early-warning system when West Nile virus arrives in an area (as are horses and other bird-species deaths).
 One of the first signs that West Nile virus first arrived in the US in 1999 was the death of crows in New York.

 Relationship with humans

 Several different corvids, particularly ravens, have occasionally served as pets, although they are not able to speak as readily as parrots, and are not suited to a caged environment.

-It is illegal to own corvids, or any other migratory bird, without a permit in North America, due to the Migratory Bird Act.
+It is illegal to own corvids, or any other migratory bird, without a permit in the United States, due to the Migratory Bird Act.

-Humans have been able to coexist with many members of the Corvidae family throughout history, most notably crows and ravens (see: “Role in myth and culture” section below).
+Humans have been able to coexist with many members of the Corvidae family throughout history, most notably crows and ravens (see: "Role in myth and culture" section below).
 These positive interactions have extended into modern times.